 How to apply?

-6. Proof of residence (for students applying for the Erasmus+ EMJMD scholarship): either of the following documents can be accepted (with certified English translation):
+- Proof of residence: either of the following documents can be accepted (with certified English translation):

-- a residence certificate issued in accordance with the candidate's city hall / municipality administration
+- a residence certificate issued by the candidate's city hall / local autority

 - a certificate from the candidate's place of work, study or training issued by the employer or institution in question

-- Important: the proof of residence certificate must have been issued within 12 months before the submission deadline of applying for an EMJMD student scholarship
+- Important: the proof of residence certificate must have been issued within 12 months before the submission deadline of applying for an EMJM student scholarship

 APPLICATIONS